Reforming continuous learning

 The changing demands of work will significantly increase the need for upskilling and continuous learning.
 The term ‘continuous learning’ was introduced in Finland to emphasise the importance of upskilling and reskilling as opposed to lifelong learning, which takes place occasionally during a person’s lifetime.

-In Finland and many other EU countries, the greatest demand in the labour market is for highly skilled workers.
-People in high-skill jobs are also the ones who most actively express that they need to learn continuously.
 Demographic changes also create new challenges.
 Our workforce is ageing, and it is increasingly more important to make sure everyone’s skills are up-to-date so that people can remain employable.
 Immigration introduces new, different groups of people, some of whom possess advanced skills that we should take into use as swiftly as possible, while some lack proper basic education and even the ability to read and write.

 To raise the employment rate, Finland needs a supply of skilled labour.
 Continuous learning responds to the need to develop competence at different stages of people’s lives and careers.